marlam/bino/README.md

 - Support for 360° videos, with and without 3D

-- When used with QVR: much better support for Virtual Reality hardware, including SteamVR support (e.g. HTC Vivde) and
+- When used with QVR: much better support for Virtual Reality hardware, including SteamVR support (e.g. HTC Vive)

 - Drastically simplified source code